matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

 ```

-You'd also need to use the contract ABI from the `artifacts-zk` folder.
+You'd also need to use the contract ABI from the `artifacts-zk` folder to instantiate contracts.

+Apart from the same classes and methods provided by ethers, zksync-web3 includes additional methods for zksync-specific features.
+You can read more in the [`zksync-web3` documentation](../js/getting-started.md).

 ## Verify contracts